MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/office-365-vpn-split-tunnel.md

 ### How do I apply DLP and protect my sensitive data when the traffic no longer flows through my on-premises solution?

 A: To help you prevent the accidental disclosure of sensitive information, Office 365 has a rich set of [built-in tools](https://docs.microsoft.com/microsoft-365/compliance/data-loss-prevention-policies?view=o365-worldwide).
 You can use the built-in [DLP capabilities](https://docs.microsoft.com/microsoft-365/compliance/data-loss-prevention-policies?view=o365-worldwide) of Teams and SharePoint to detect inappropriately stored or shared sensitive information.
-If part of your remote work strategy involves a bring-your-own-device (BYOD) policy, you can use [Conditional Access App Control](https://docs.microsoft.com/azure/active-directory/conditional-access/app-based-conditional-access) to prevent sensitive data from being downloaded to users&#39; personal devices
+If part of your remote work strategy involves a bring-your-own-device (BYOD) policy, you can use [Conditional Access App Control](https://docs.microsoft.com/azure/active-directory/conditional-access/app-based-conditional-access) to prevent sensitive data from being downloaded to users' personal devices

-### How do I evaluate and maintain control of the user&#39;s authentication when they are connecting directly?
+### How do I evaluate and maintain control of the user's authentication when they are connecting directly?

 A: In addition to the tenant restrictions feature noted in Q1, [conditional access policies](https://docs.microsoft.com/azure/active-directory/conditional-access/overview) can be applied to dynamically assess the risk of an authentication request and react appropriately.
-Microsoft recommends the [Zero Trust model](https://www.microsoft.com/security/zero-trust?rtc=1) is implemented over time and we can use Azure AD conditional access policies to maintain control in a mobile &amp; cloud first world.
+Microsoft recommends the [Zero Trust model](https://www.microsoft.com/security/zero-trust?rtc=1) is implemented over time and we can use Azure AD conditional access policies to maintain control in a mobile and cloud first world.
 Conditional access policies can be used to make a real-time decision on whether an authentication request is successful based on numerous factors such as:

 - Device, is the device known/trusted/Domain joined?
 - IP – is the authentication request coming from a known corporate IP address?
 Or from a country we do not trust?